What is Food-to-Go?

-- Food To Go is one of the most important categories in food retail
+- It is one of the most important categories in food retail

-- When it comes to launching new Food products, many rely on immediacy and impulse nature of FTG
+- When it comes to launching new food products, many retailers rely on the immediacy and impulse nature of FTG

 - What shoppers think of FTG influences their perceptions of the overall store and retail chain

-Taking that to supermarkets, what shoppers think of Waitrose FTG can and does influence their perceptions of the entire store offering.
-The same goes for Tesco, Sainsbury's, Asda and the rest.
+In the context of supermarkets, for example, what shoppers think of Waitrose's Food-to-Go options and experience can, and does, influence their perceptions of the entire store offering.
+The same goes for Food-to-Go Marks and Spencer, Tesco, Sainsbury's, Asda and the rest.

-My team & I have analysed shoppers and shopping in this category many times in most retail channels; here are the headlines:
+My team and I have analysed shoppers and shopping in this category many times in most retail channels.

 - Increase the number of shoppers who visit the category